DLR-RM/stable-baselines3/docs/guide/plotting.rst

 Plotting
 ========

 Stable Baselines3 provides utilities for plotting training results to monitor and visualize your agent's learning progress.
+The plotting functionality is provided by the ``results_plotter`` module, which can load monitor files created during training and generate various plots.

 .. note::

-    For paper-ready plotting, we recommend using the `RL Baselines3 Zoo plotting scripts <https://rl-baselines3-zoo.readthedocs.io/en/master/guide/plot.html>`_
+    For plotting, we recommend using the
+    `RL Baselines3 Zoo plotting scripts <https://rl-baselines3-zoo.readthedocs.io/en/master/guide/plot.html>`_
     which provide plotting capabilities with confidence intervals, and publication-ready visualizations.